 To be considered for selection in general, qualifying standard must be met.
 Standards may vary for each event.
 Historically, the primary standard has been 240 km for men and 220 km for women.
 Athletes who have achieved performances in the range of 220km for men and 200km for women are encouraged to apply.

-The principal qualifying events in Australia are the Canberra 48 Hour held in March, the Coburg 24 hr held in April, the Sri Chinmoy 24hr held in June, the Adelaide 24 hour and Caboolture 24 hour held in July, and the Track Ultra WA 24 hour held in August.
+The principal qualifying events in Australia are the Canberra 48 Hour held in March, the Coburg 24 hr held in April, the Sri Chinmoy 24hr and Adelaide 24 hour held in June & July, and the Sunshine Coast BUTTER24 held in September.
 Overseas events may be considered for qualifying.
 Immediately past World Championship events are always valid for qualifying purposes.

 |Details:||The 2018 Asian / Oceania 24 Hour Championships were held in Taipei, Taiwan on 30 November - 1 December 2018.